chrisemunt/mg-dbx/README.md

 High speed Synchronous and Asynchronous access to M-like databases from Node.js.

 Chris Munt <cmunt@mgateway.com>
-14 November 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+26 February 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v8 to v12.
+* Verified to work with Node.js v8 to v13.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Pre-requisites